gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 ## Learn what you’ll need to do to request a withdrawal from your beneficiary participant account.

-To request a withdrawal, complete [Form TSP-90](javascript:void(0)), _Withdrawal Request for Beneficiary Participants_.
+To request a withdrawal, complete [Withdrawal Request for Beneficiary Participants](javascript:void(0)), _Form TSP-90_.
 You would’ve received a copy of this form with your welcome letter, but you can also find it under [Forms & Publications](javascript:void(0)).
 Be sure to read the instructions carefully to ensure that you make an informed decision and provide all of the necessary information so that we  can process your request.

 If you're considering monthly payments or an annuity, you should compare these benefits to see which one best suits your situation.
 You can get help by using the [Monthly Payment Calculator](javascript:void(0)) and the [Retirement Income Calculator](javascript:void(0)).